padreati/rapaio/README.md

 * Variables and frames.
 There are 3 flavors of variables and frames: solid, mapped or bind.
 Access using streams is also available on variables and also on data frames.
+* Unique - data structure to collect and manipulate unique values of a variable
+* Group - data structure to build and manipulate group by aggregations
+* DVector - vector of frequencies

 **Frame Filters**

+* FApplyDouble - apply a function on the double values of variables
+* FFillNaDouble - apply a given fill value over all missing values
+* FIntercept - add an intercept variable to a given data frame
 * FJitter - add jitter to data according with a noise distribution
-* FIntercept - add an intercept variable to a given data frame
 * FMapVars - select some variables according with a VRange pattern
+* FOneHotEncoding - encodes nominal variables into multiple 0/1 variables
+* FQuantileDiscrete - splits numeric variables i**Core tools**

+nto nominal categories based on quantile intervals
+* FRandomProjection - project a data frame onto random projections
+* FRefSort - sort a data frame based on reference comparators
 * FRemoveVars - removes some variables according with a VRange pattern
+* FRetainTypes - retain only variables of given types
+* FShuffle - shuffle rows from a data frame
 * FStandardize - standardize variables from a given data frame
-* FRandomProjection - project a data frame onto random projections
-* FQuantileDiscrete - splits numeric variables into nominal categories based on quantile intervals
-* FOneHotEncoding - encodes nominal variables into multiple 0/1 variables
-* FApplyDouble - apply a function on the double values of variables
-* FFillNaDouble - apply a given fill value over all missing values
-* FRetainTypes - retain only variables of given types
-* FRefSort - sort a data frame based on reference comparators
 * FToDouble - convert variables to double
+* FTransformBoxCox - apply box cox transformation

 **Var filters**